Incident management: Computer security incident management

 Today, an important role is played by a Computer Security Incident Response Team (CSIRT), due to the rise of internet crime, and is a common example of an incident faced by companies in developed nations all across the world.
 For example, if an organization discovers that an intruder has gained unauthorized access to a computer system, the CSIRT would analyze the situation, determine the breadth of the compromise, and take corrective action.
-Computer forensics is one task included in this process.

 Currently, over half of the world's hacking attempts on Trans National Corporations (TNCs) take place in North America (57%).
 23% of attempts take place in Europe.
 Having a well-rounded Computer Security Incident Response team is integral to providing a secure environment for any organization, and is becoming a critical part of the overall design of many modern networking teams.

 Roles

 Incidents within a structured organization are normally dealt with by either an incident response team (IRT), or an incident management team (IMT).
 These are often designated beforehand or during the event and are placed in control of the organization whilst the incident is dealt with, to restore normal functions.
+The incident commander manages the response to a security incident and leads the members of the incident response team(s) through the process, as defined by the Incident Command System (ICS).

 Usually, as part of the wider management process in private organizations, incident management is followed by post-incident analysis where it is determined why the incident happened despite precautions and controls.
 This analysis is normally overseen by the leaders of the organization, with the view of preventing a repetition of the incident through precautionary measures and often changes in policy.
 This information is then used as feedback to further develop the security policy and/or its practical implementation.
 In the United States, the National Incident Management System, developed by the Department of Homeland Security, integrates effective practices in emergency management into a comprehensive national framework.
 This often results in a higher level of contingency planning, exercise and training, as well as an evaluation of the management of the incident.